• Skip to primary navigation

 Specifically, the company claimed that the insured’s pregnancy resulted in preeclampsia, which caused the stroke.
 Since the insured was already pregnant when she became insured, by the terms of the policy, the company was entitled to deny the claim because the pregnancy should be considered a preexisting condition.

-The lower court agreed with the insurer, and the stroke victim appealed.
-On August 31, 2017, however, a three-judge appeals court panel overturned the lower court’s ruling and ruled against the insurance company, forcing the company to pay the claim – affirming that a normal pregnancy is not a preexisting condition that entitles insurance companies to deny an otherwise reasonable claim.
 This is very much a pro-consumer, pro-woman decision from the court, but more importantly, it makes perfect sense to us under the law.
 The insurer issued the policy knowing the customer was pregnant.
 She would have received benefits for being unable to work due to a stroke had she not been pregnant.
 And the stroke could not have been reasonably foreseen by the customer at the time the policy was issued.

 Preeclampsia is a serious threat for women in pregnancy.
 The disorder affects between 3 percent and 10 percent of all pregnancies worldwide.
 Among women with chronic underlying hypertension, the risk is between 10 and 25 percent.
 And preeclampsia is associated with an increase morbidity and mortality among women for decades after the pregnancy.
 And pregnancy and childbirth are among the biggest causes of claims for women with disability insurance, according to information from the Center for Disability Awareness – ahead of nervous system disorders, infectious diseases, digestive system disorders and respiratory disease.